-Crema catalana, custard topped with caramelized sugar, is reportedly served regularly in Spain.
+Crema Catalana, a custard topped with caramelized sugar, is reportedly served regularly in Spain.

 National Creme Brûlée Day Activities

 There's nothing like the original.
 If you haven't made a standard crème brûlée before, just know that there are lots of nuanced variations between recipes in terms of ingredient amounts and methods.
-This includes whether you broil to create your crispy topping, or go all in and use a small butane torch to get that crust.
+This includes whether you broil the cream to create your crispy topping or go all-in by using a small butane torch to get that crust.

 No need to stop at vanilla to make a killer crème brûlée.
-You can substitute virtually any flavor extract or spice mix as you prepare your custard, and include fruit or other garnishes before baking.
-You can find recipes to make it taste like key lime, chai, Irish coffee, even pineapple!
+You can substitute virtually any flavor extract or spice mix as you prepare your custard and include fruit or other garnishes before baking.
+You can even flavor your dessert with key lime, chai, Irish coffee, even pineapple!

-You can make everyone their own crème, or work from recipes for crème brûlée-flavored brownies, cheesecake, cupcakes, pie, or other derivations.
-If there's anything better than decadence, it's decadence shared among friends.
+You can make each party-goer their own individual crème dessert or you can be adventurous and try out crème brûlée-flavored brownies, cheesecake, cupcakes or pies.
+If there's anything better than decadence, it's decadence shared among friends!

 5 Fiery Facts About Crème Brûlée